hyperledger/iroha-2-docs/src/guide/javascript.md

 - Listen for blocks stream with `Torii.listenForBlocksStream()`
 - and so on

-`Torii` is just a stateless object which is a compendium of methods.
-You can look at it as it is a class with only static methods.
-Each method has its own _requirements_ to be passed in &mdash; some of them need only an HTTP transport and Iroha Torii Telemetry URL, others &mdash; a WebSocket transport and Iroha Torii API URL.
+`Torii` is a stateless object, a compendium of methods.
+You can look at it as if it is a class with only static methods.
+Each method has its own _requirements_ to be passed in &mdash; some of them only need an HTTP transport and Iroha Torii Telemetry URL, others &mdash; a WebSocket transport and Iroha Torii API URL.
 To better understand how `Torii` is used, look at this example:

 <<<@/snippets/js-sdk-2-2-1-torii-usage-example.ts

-At this example, we pass `fetch` (the HTTP transport) and `apiURL` as the first parameter, and the query itself as the second.
+In this example, we pass `fetch` (the HTTP transport) and `apiURL` as the first parameter, and the query itself as the second.

 To work with `Torii`, we need to know Iroha Torii URLs.
 Our Iroha Peer is